 No matter which part of the year you decide to hike Mt.
 Moriyoshi, the stunning scenery created by the alpine plants will never disappoint!

 → Although Mt.
-Moriyoshi is open for hiking from May, the gondola lift only starts to operate from June
+Moriyoshi is open for hiking from May, the gondola lift only starts to operate in June.

 Hiking from Mt.
 Moriyoshi Trailhead